 Air pollution is all around us.
 It is not just the vehicle exhaust we see or the combustion fumes we smell.
 Many air pollutants are invisible to the naked eye.
-And they can easily slip past our body’s defences, leading to various health issues.
+And they can easily slip past our body’s defenses, leading to various health issues.

 According to the World Health Organization (WHO), 9 out of 10 people now breathe polluted air.
 This contributes to 7 million deaths each year.